matyaspopela/Cognitiv/README.md

    - Open browser
    - Go to `http://localhost:5000` (on the server PC)
    - Or use PC's IP from other devices: `http://192.168.1.100:5000`

+### Connect Page Flow (Manual Verification)

+1. Keep the server running and ensure your board is connected to the PC via USB.
+2. Open `http://localhost:5000/connect` in a browser.
+3. Enter the WiFi network name (SSID) and optional password, then submit.
+4. Wait for the on-page status banner to confirm the PlatformIO upload completed successfully; if it fails, review the log excerpt shown.
+5. After a successful upload, power-cycle the board and verify it connects to the dashboard within a minute.

 ### Monitoring Serial Output